 EXAMPLES OF SOME QUESTIONS WE ASKED WALMEX

-Walmex’s sustainability journey started 13 years ago which was initially focused on water reduction and renewable energy within their supplier and distribution stores.
+Walmex’s sustainability journey started 13 years ago initially focused on water reduction and renewable energy within their supplier and distribution stores.
 However, they did their first Stakeholder Engagement (SE) 8 years ago.

-From our resilience scores, Walmex’s sustainability improvement since doing their first SE increased significantly from 2012 to 2018.
+From our resilience analysis, Walmex’s scores increased significantly since doing their first SE in 2012.

-In November 2019, it was disclosed that an Australian bank had fallen short of both our own and regulator’s standards in their customer due diligence failures that led to alleged child exploitation issues amongst other failings.
+In November 2019, it was disclosed that an Australian bank had fallen short of the regulator’s standards in their customer due diligence procedures that led to alleged child exploitation issues amongst other failings.

 However, even with best intentions, oversights do happen and we expect our portfolio companies to have a plan to deal fairly and promptly with the issue for the benefit of all stakeholders.

-In this case the bank provided a public response with a statement of immediate fixes as well as a statement that ‘the Short Term Variable Reward will be withheld for the full Executive team and several members of the general management team subject to the assessment of accountability.”
-The CEO, stepped down and an external expert was hired to provide independent oversight into the investigation and all recommendations to be made public.
+In this case the bank provided a public response with a statement of immediate fixes as well as a statement that "the Short Term Variable Reward will be withheld for the full Executive team and several members of the general management team subject to the assessment of accountability.”
+The CEO stepped down and an external expert was hired to provide independent oversight into the investigation.

 At Panarchy, our response was to evaluate the bank's measures to determine whether they had appropriately addressed the issues.
 We also wanted to share the bank's response to such failings with the rest of our portfolio banks and understand their procedures with regards to financial crimes and regulatory oversight.